reednel/Blog/2021-04-04-Language-and-Meaning/index.md

 “I am standing” has no truth value without context, but in the context of a particular person being “I” it can be said to be true or false.

 “Birds fly”...
 I’m curious what people’s intuitions are about how you’d respond to this and what this means more precisely.
 Generally, I think the intuition is to say this is true...Does that implicitly say “most birds fly”?
 A counterexample would be “books are paperbacks”: seems false even though most books in the world are paperbacks.
 This might be because being specifically a paperback doesn’t seem like an especially bookish quality.
-We could go in the opposite direction and with “mosquitos carry the west nile virus”...
+We could go in the opposite direction and with “mosquitos carry the West Nile virus”...

 **Predicates of taste** are expressions which are about personal taste (i.e “fun”, “tasty”, ...).
 What do these mean?
 Are they truth apt?